RB-Pairing-Exercise/flutter_excercise_qa/README.md

 ## Getting Started

-The following is a take home exercise.
-Please limit your time spent on this to 2 hours.
-Use any modern tools, testing frameworks and resources available to you and be prepared to discuss your solutions and make additional changes during the interview process.

-Implement fetching search results data from the following API and render a list of assets.
-Show the asset in a list with the assetDescription, image (imageUrl), location (using locationCountry, locationState and locationCity), eventAdvertisedName and formatted eventStartDate.
-The location should show in the format City, State, Country (in the USA) and the format City, Country (outside the USA).

-curl -i -X POST -H 'Content-Type: application/json' -d '{"from": 0, "size": 20}' https://api.marketplace.ritchiebros.com/marketplace-listings-service/v1/api/search
+This repo contains a take home exercise.
+Below is the scenario that was used to generate the attached Flutter application.
+Please do the following:
+1) Review the scenario and note the requirements
+2) Get the project running on your local machine (use whichever IDE you prefer)
+3) Be prepared during the interview to discuss how you would develop both manual and automated testing processes for this project.

+## Scenario

+The application fetches search results from an API and renders a list of assets.
+The asset list is shown with description, image, location, event name and formatted event start date.
+Location data is formatted city, state, country inside the USA and city, country outside the USA.
-Stretch goal: If you have time implement paginating the results so the user sees more results as they scroll (the from and size parameters can be used to accomplish this).
+The asset list is paginated so the user can see more results as they scroll.
+When tapped an asset renders an item details screen.